|

 wakes.

-"I will ask Imrahil to chase the information about the apothecary
+"I will ask Imrahil for the information his steward promised.

 "In the meantime I will go and tell Arwen the good news